miraland-labs/miraland/docs/src/developing/clients/javascript-api.md

 ) -> Instruction
 ```

-In Solana when you want to interact with a program you must first know all the accounts you will be interacting with.
+In Miraland when you want to interact with a program you must first know all the accounts you will be interacting with.

 You must always provide every account that the program will be interacting within the instruction.
 Not only that, but you must provide whether or not the account is `isSigner` or `isWritable`.

 In the `allocate` method above, a single account `pubkey` is required, as well as an amount of `space` for allocation.
 We know that the `allocate` method writes to the account by allocating space within it, making the `pubkey` required to be `isWritable`. `isSigner` is required when you are designating the account that is running the instruction.
 In this case, the signer is the account calling to allocate space within itself.

-Let's look at how to call this instruction using solana-web3.js:
+Let's look at how to call this instruction using miraland-web3.js:

 ```javascript
 let keypair = web3.Keypair.generate();